EisigesEis/DauntlessEndpointDocumentation/Migration/Trigger.md

 ---

 ## Comment
 Check migration status, potentially migrate.
 No idea when this is triggered and what happens when gotta migrate i.e. player profile to new game version.
-Only allowed when inventory returned code NONE.

 ## Example Request
 No payload.